madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 ```

-### Biological Operator: Crossover:
+### Biological Operator - Crossover:

 Next, we look into the biological operator - Cross over.
 Here, we try to abstract the process of reproduction - by creating a new generation of population based of the most fit members of the previous generation.

-The Crossover function takes in the population and the an attribute for the number of required offspring based on the current population:
+The Crossover function takes in the population and an attribute for the number of required offspring based on the current population:

 ```
   def crossover(self, population, n_offspring):